 The Section is indirectly exposed to credit risks arising from the underlying investments held by the portfolios, for example where they invest in bonds.
-The indirect exposure to credit risk arises from the LGIM Sterling Liquidity Fund and buy-in policies.
+The indirect exposure to credit risk arises from the Section's investments in the LGIM Sterling Liquidity Fund and buy-in policies.